 2020-21 Safe Learning Plan

-The board has reviewed Westonka's plans for all three educational models outlined by the state—in-person, distance and hybrid learning.
-These plans will continue to evolve as the school year approaches.
-Regardless of how we begin the year, we know that any of these learning scenarios could apply at different times during the school year.
-Westonka will work in consultation with a Regional Support Team to make real-time, data-based decisions.
-We highly recommend that families make contingency plans for all three scenarios outlined in this plan.
+We know that any of the three learning scenarios could apply at different times during the school year.
+Westonka will work in consultation with a Regional Support Team throughout the year to make real-time, data-based decisions.
+We highly recommend that families make contingency plans for all three scenarios outlined in the Safe Learning Plan.

 Please continue to monitor your email for details from your student’s school about plans/procedures for 2020-21.

 - MDH and MDE Guidelines: Westonka Schools will follow all requirements from the Minnesota Department of Health and Minnesota Department of Education.

 - Responsive Instruction: In each subject area, teachers will focus on the most essential material for students to learn, creating a core foundation of instruction to allow for more nimble transitions between models.

 - Special Ed. and EL Services: Special education and English Learner (EL) services will be provided to all identified students.
 The delivery may look different, depending on the model.
 Careful attention will be paid to special education students in general education classes.

 - Mental Health Support: All staff will be mindful of students’ social-emotional learning needs and will work to rebuild relationships between and among students and staff.

 - 1:1 Technology: All K-12 students will have access to a district-issued device (iPad or Chromebook) to support their in-person or distance learning.
 Technology support will continue; internet access will be provided to families in need.